What Are FAA Aircraft Performance Categories?

 Step 3 — Match to the Approach Plate Minimums Table

-On any IAP chart, the minimums section is organized by approach type (straight-in, circling) and then by category (A, B, C, D).
-Find your category column.
+On any IAP chart, the minimums section is organized by approach type — straight-in, circling — and then by category: A, B, C, D. Find your column.
 That’s your row.
-Brief those numbers — the MDA or DA, the visibility or RVR, and if it’s a timed approach, note the time for your category at your planned final approach speed.
+Brief the MDA or DA, the visibility or RVR, and on timed approaches, note the elapsed time for your category at your planned final approach speed.

-Some approach plates have identical minimums across all categories.
-Some have significant differences.
-Check every time.
-The ILS to Runway 28R at San Francisco looks different from the VOR approach at a mountain airport, and the category differences at terrain-challenged airports are where this regulation has actual safety teeth.
+Some approach plates show identical minimums across all categories.
+Others show significant step differences — the ILS to Runway 28R at San Francisco looks nothing like a VOR approach at a mountain airport in terms of category separation.
+Terrain-challenged airports are where this regulation has real safety teeth.
+Check every time, every approach, every airport.

-The FAA didn’t create performance categories to generate paperwork.
-They exist because the physics of a fast aircraft on an instrument approach are genuinely different from a slow one — and the protected airspace, the descent geometry, and the timing are all engineered around those physics.
+The FAA didn’t build performance categories to generate paperwork.
+The physics of a fast aircraft on an instrument approach are genuinely different from a slow one — protected airspace, descent geometry, timing — all engineered around those physics.
 Know your category.
 Know what it unlocks.
-Know what it requires.
+Know what it demands of you.

 Stay in the loop